FatScythe/E-Commerce/READme.md

 ```

 #### Future Feature
-1. Paginate the product page
+1. Implemented dark mode on all pages
 2. Send email when payment is successful